Unicondylar Knee Replacement in Bangalore

 • Fracture

-It is an intermediate surgery.
-It is often performed as a day care procedure where the patients are discharged on the same day of the surgery.
-It is the most successful surgery in terms of treating the minor ailments.
-It is a tailored treatment plan with more accuracy.
+It is an intermediate surgery, often performed as a day-care procedure where patients are discharged on the same day.
+It is a highly successful treatment for minor joint ailments, offering a tailored plan with high accuracy.

 Frequently Asked Questions